Amy Woods Brinkley: Bank of America

+Personal life

-She lives in Charlotte, North Carolina, where she is an active voice for the community's health and human services needs, in particular those of families and children.
-She has worked with the Critical Needs Task Force, the Crossroads Charlotte Initiative and the Council for Children's Rights.
+Brinkley lives in Charlotte, North Carolina, where she is an active voice for the community's health and human services needs, in particular those of families and children.
+She has worked with the Critical Needs Task Force, the Crossroads Charlotte Initiative, and the Council for Children's Rights.

 Brinkley is married with children, and in recent years her husband, a lawyer, has stayed at home with the children.